SnipSaveCLI/SnipSaveCLI/README.md

 2. docker build -t snipsave-cli .
 3. docker run -it snipsave-cli

+## Running unittests
+1. follow steps to build docker image
+2. docker run -it snipsave-cli pytest /opt/tests

+tests can be run outside of docker with pytest ./src/tests

 ## Commands ##
 All commands are preceded by `ssv`